How to Remove a Name from a Mortgage | No Refinancing

 In addition, a loan assumption isn’t free.
 It can cost 1% of the loan amount plus administrative fees of $250 to $500.

 A loan modification allows you to change the terms of your mortgage loan without refinancing.
-A loan modification is typically used to lower the borrower’s interest rate or extend their repayment period to make the loan more affordable.
+It is typically used to lower the borrower’s interest rate or extend their repayment period to make the loan more affordable.

-Typically, modification is only allowed in cases of financial hardship.
-But some lenders may accept divorce or legal separation as a reason for a loan modification.
+While modification is usually only allowed in cases of financial hardship, some lenders may accept divorce or legal separation as a reason for a loan modification.

 For example, if one party wants to keep the home as part of a divorce agreement, a loan modification may be used to transfer the mortgage into the name of the spouse who will retain the property.